OARSI Mentorship Session

 To strengthen further the links you may have formed during these sessions and to allow for further discussion, a social event follows at a local venue.

 Early Career Investigator “How to” workshop

 Each year, the Early Career Investigator Committee organizes a workshop focused on issues that are relevant for researchers in the early phases of their career.
 However, we have noticed that also more advanced researchers have benefited from them.
-A different topic is chosen for every meeting and an expert in the area proposes his views on the subject.
-Past topics have been:
+A different topic is chosen for every meeting and an experts in the area propose their views on the subject.
+Past topics include:

 - Presenting a talk and engaging the audience